meva1/CPSC565A2/README.md

 Players

 There are two teams, Griffindor and Slytherin, each represented by the GriffindorPlayer and SlytherinPlayer prefab pieces.
 The bahaviour of these pieces are determined by the scripts GriffindorPlayer and SlytherinPlayer.
 The players are all initialized by the PlayerGenerator script.
+Relevant player information can be seen in the inspector listed inside the section for the associated script.
+However the player mass will be visible in the Rigidbody component.

 PlayerGenerator Script